arrufat/dlib-pytorch-benchmark/README.md

 # dlib-pytorch-benchmark
-A very naive and simple benchmark between dlib and pytorch in terms of space and time.
+A very naive and simple benchmark between dlib master and PyTorch 1.4.1 in terms of space and time.

 This benchmarks were run on a NVIDIA GeForce GTX 1080 Ti with CUDA 10.2.89 and CUDNN 7.6.5.32 on Arch Linux.